 Take advantage of this fun holiday to inspire your children/students to be kind to one another

 These activities are sure to be fun and exciting for your students.
 Some can be eye-opening, forcing students to experience life in the shoes of one another, while others merely strengthen the bond within the classroom.
-Ultimately these activities are meant to encourage new friendships and appreciation for one another and can serve as a building point for greater collaboration and empathy within the classroom.
+Ultimately these activities encourage new friendships and appreciation for one another and can serve as a building point for greater collaboration and empathy within the classroom.

 What Valentine’s day activities do you implement at home and in the classroom?
 Do you focus on celebrating friendship and inclusivity?
 What ideas do you have to build new friendships and make students be better human beings to one another?

 Have a happy valentine’s day, we value your friendship.